C2E2/comicchat/README.md

 This is a scratch-pad to develop patches from a heavily modified version of gyng's Compic Chat for Node.
 Please don't get attached to this fork.
 Interesting improvements will be headed back upstream as soon as they are looking stable. -Corwin

+## The C2E2 Project

+C2E2 a rewrite of Comic Chat using ES5 classes focusing on scalability and introducing a concept of trusted connections using a private TLS socket introduced between the server and the IRC relay which enables additional messages types not directly avialable via the public websocket.
+I'm not an heavy user of GH, but you can find such active development as I've managed to push over on my SourceHut, here:  https://sr.ht/~mplscorwin/C2E2/

 ## Features

 * Comic chat